*Note this post contains affiliate links

 Well, this may have been the case five years ago, but with its steep increase in tourism, prices have skyrocketed as well in the country.
 Accommodation, especially, was astounding when I looked at a few of the islands in Croatia.

-In comparison, Greece has a much wider range of prices for accommodation – from high end luxury to budget backpacker.
+In comparison, Greece has a much wider range of prices for accommodation – from high end Crete resorts to budget backpacker hostels.
 My current accommodation is costing me just under €100/week for a shared room.

 The food is not very expensive either.
 I can generally always find a decent meal for under €10, usually sticking to around €5 for breakfast or lunch.
 The coffee is only €2-3, beer is around €3, and the wine is dirt cheap and very good.